 As discussed above, the most worrying thing is the peel, which is bitter and not digestible.
 If your pup eats the skin of a banana, you need to contact your veterinarian.
 Depending on how much was eaten, your veterinarian may want to see your dog and perform additional tests.

-What Happens at the Veterinarian?
+What Happens At The Veterinarian?

 It’s important to note; Dog owners should not attempt to induce vomiting on their own at home.
 This should only be done by a licensed vet.
-Inducing vomiting on your own could cause more damage as the peel makes it’s way back up your dog’s esophageal tube.
+Inducing vomiting on your own could cause more damage as the peel makes its way back up your dog’s esophageal tube.
 You’ll run the risk of your dog choking as the peel is brought back up.
 Let your veterinarian make this determination, and perform this step as necessary.

 Bananas can be a safe and delicious treat to share with your canine friend.
 However, always peel a banana before offering some to your dog.
-If you want to be on the safe side, you can always consider feeding your pup other fruits that are well known to be safe.
+If you want to be on the safe side, you can always consider feeding your pup other fruits that are proven to be safe.
 Some safe fruits include blueberries, papaya, and even kiwi.

 While not toxic, peels are hard to digest and can cause problems for your dog’s guts.
-Be sure to store bananas well out of the reach of curious noses!
+Be sure to store bananas well out of the reach of curious noses.